vr2453/typing-practice/README.md

 **Typing Practice**
-A application to practice typing
+An application to practice typing